 In the past month, the Castro regime requested more drones and military equipment from Russia, according to intelligence interceptions that also indicate that Cuban intelligence is "trying to learn how Iran" has resisted the onslaught of the Trump administration in recent months.

-"When we think about such technologies being so close, and a variety of hostile actors, from terrorist groups to drug cartels, Iranians and Russians, it is concerning," declared a senior U.S. official.
+"When we think of such technologies being so close, and a range of hostile actors, from terrorist groups to drug cartels, Iranians, and Russians, it is concerning," stated a senior U.S. official.

 "It is a growing threat," he admitted.

-The revelation comes days after the director of the CIA, John Ratcliffe, traveled to Cuba on Thursday to directly warn regime leaders against any acts of hostility and demand the dismantling of their totalitarian system as a condition for lifting the sanctions.
+The revelation comes days after the CIA director, John Ratcliffe, traveled to Cuba on Thursday to directly warn regime leaders against any acts of hostility and demand the dismantling of their totalitarian system as a condition for lifting the sanctions.

 A CIA official stated that "Director Ratcliffe made it clear that Cuba cannot continue to be a platform for adversaries to advance hostile agendas in our hemisphere" and that "the Western Hemisphere cannot be the playground of our adversaries."